How to prepare for your newborn session...

 How do I prepare my newborn?

 - We will want your newborn sleepy for the entire session, that is how we accomplish those cute and cuddly sleepy photos, so having your newborn in that “ milk drunk” state with a full belly, is exactly how we will want to get started.
 Please DO NOT withhold any feedings from your baby prior to our session, instead we will follow the baby's cues and go from there.

 - Don't stress if your baby wakes up during the session, we can still keep shooting until they get fussy or if its time to feed, we can take a nursing or bottle break, so make sure to bring an extra bottle if you are bottle feeding if the baby should get hungry.

 - For babies older than 2 weeks old, they will most likely be awake the majority of the photoshoot since they are becoming more alert.
-We are less likely to get the sleep photos but we can still get some great photos of them awake.
+We are less likely to get the sleep photos, but we can still get some great photos of them awake.

 - Please dress baby in a button down outfit so that we don't have to pull any clothing over their head that could wake them up.
-Remember to bring an outfit to leave home in.

-- Bring your little baby in a loose diaper to prevent them from having diaper marks.
+- Dress your little baby in a loose diaper to prevent them from having diaper marks.
 I don't remove the diaper completely but I will tuck it down low so you don't see it in the photos.

 As the parent, what am I responsible for during the session?